-To avoid the hassle of having airport security rummage through your belongings, don’t wrap your Christmas presents just yet.
+If you’re going to fly home for Christmas, avoid the hassle of having airport security rummage through your belongings, don’t wrap your Christmas presents just yet.
 Instead, have them shipped or leave them unwrapped until you reach your destination.

-Stay calm and collected.
+Stay calm and collected

 No matter how things go bad, never lose your cool.
 Airline staff can help make your travel experience go smoothly.
 But if you get irate, they can also make things more difficult for you.